ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec recommended sending `CAP END` upon connection if the client didn't want to perform CAP negotiation.
 This advice has been removed as sending only `CAP END` doesn't make much sense in this case.

-Previous versions of this spec required that when an `ACK` was split across multiple lines, clients and servers shouldn't change capabilities until the last `ACK` in the series.
-This advice has been removed because there's no reasonable way to tell whether it's a single-line or a multi-line `ACK`.